nickollio28/dataquest_projects/README.md

 # dataquest_projects
-This repository contains the projects I have completed in my Data Science certification courses from DataQuest.
+This repository contains the projects I have completed in my Data Scientist certification courses from DataQuest.
 Most of the projects were done using Jupyter Notebook.
 The folders contain the .jpynb file along with any necessary datasets.

 ** Note: GitHub may not be able to render the Jupyter Notebooks.
 Simply copy and paste the URL of the Basics.jpynb file into https://nbviewer.jupyter.org/ and it will render the notebook there.